samuel-kollat/generator-ng2-component/README.md

 npm install -g generator-ng2-component
 ```

-Then generate your new project:
+Then generate your new Angular2 component:

 ```bash
 yo ng2-component